Welcome To Historic, Friendly Houlton Maine!

 The 28 turn-of-the-20th-century commerce town center buildings listed on the National Register of Historic Places are a rare find in a small Maine community.

 Farming the fertile soil and lumbering the vast forest resources catapulted Houlton Maine off the ground in the early years of settlement around 1807.
-They came looking for good land in Maine.
+Those migrating to what was to become Houlton came looking for good land in Maine.

 This tract of land, the southern half of the present town of Houlton was purchased by a company of thirteen men from the trustees of the New Salem Academy.